 \section{Theoretical Method}

 Complete asymptotic behaviors of $K(k)$ and $E(k)$ are rarely available in mathematical handbooks.
 Fortunately, they are documented in the NIST Digital Library of Mathematical Functions (DLMF) \cite{NIST:DLMF} and serve as the foundation for the proposed formulae in this work.
-The complete asymptotic behaviors are \cite[Eq.19.12.1-2]{NIST:DLMF}
+The complete asymptotic behaviors are given in Ref.~\cite[Eq.19.12.1-2]{NIST:DLMF}:

 where $k' = \sqrt{1-k^2}$.
 The parenthesis with subscript, for example ${(\frac{1}{2})}_m$, is Pochhammer\textquoteright s symbol.
 The auxiliary function $d(m)$ has a recursive relation $d(m+1) = d(m) - \frac{2}{(2m+1)(2m+2)}$, and $d(0) = \ln 4$.
 To find a balance between simplicity and accuracy, only the first term $m=0$ is kept.
-They become
+They become:

 For the proposed $K(k)$ in Eq.~(\ref{eq_K_thiswork}), the form is motivated by inspecting the graph of asymptotic limit for the full range of modulus $k$.
 As shown in Fig.~\ref{fig_KE}, the asymptotic curve still tracks the exact solution even though $k$ is small.
 The observation prompts an idea that a slight modification can be made to the asymptotic form such that the curve also agrees with the exact solution up to the second order Taylor expansion when $k \approx 0$, while maintaining its asymptotic behavior.